October 2, 2019

 I even created a free checklist for you to use as a resource of what to pack for your bridal portrait session.
 You can check it out HERE as a free download Packing List for Bridal Portraits

 As always, thank you so much for keeping up with my wedding photography adventures!
 I love serving you all through photography and I especially love working with couples who are joyful and excited about getting married!
-If you are newly engaged and are looking to work with a wedding photographer who would best capture and illustrate your love story with radiant and joyful portraits, please feel free to reach out to me!
+If you are newly engaged and are looking to work with an intimate wedding photographer or elopement photographer who would best capture and illustrate your love story with radiant and joyful portraits, please feel free to reach out to me!
 Plus, to jumpstart your wedding planning process, click here for my top secrets to rocking your wedding timeline!